Clinton Fernandes: Academic career

+In 2021, Fernandes obtained documents through Freedom of Information that contained the first official proof that the Australian Secret Intelligence Service (ASIS) participated in a destabilisation campaign against Chile, prior to the 1973 Chilean coup d'état.
+Prime minister William McMahon approved the establishment of an ASIS station in Santiago in December 1970 and his successor, Gough Whitlam, ordered the closure of the station in 1973.
+The station conducted covert operations, handled Central Intelligence Agency (CIA) assets and filed reports to CIA headquarters in Langley, Virginia.

+Fernandes' 2018 work, Island Off the Coast of Asia, touched on the links between British slavery and Australian colonisation.
+This particular aspect was the subject of a Guardian Australia article by journalist Paul Daley.
+Fernandes had documented how "some of the scions of colonial society established themselves in Australia with wealth earned through slavery and official compensation for the loss of income from it when the British government eventually abolished the trade in dark-skinned humans".
+Some of the examples provided by Fernandes included merchant banker, landowner, colonial parliamentarian and philanthropist George Fife Angas, lord mayor of Melbourne Godfrey Downes Carter, dental surgeon John Belisario, businessman Charles Edward Bright, founder of the University of Sydney and its former vice chancellor, Reverend Robert Allwood and Chief Justice of the Supreme Court of Western Australia Archibald Paull Burt.
+David R.M.
+Irving & Marcio Andrade-Campos wrote in a 2025 article that both Fernandes and Daley implied that George Fife Angas was a slave owner, when there is no evidence of this.
+Irving and Andrade-Campos wrote that Fernandes, Daley and Humphrey McQueen) misinterpreted the nature of Angas's agency in collecting slave compensation money for others.

 Activism

 In 2009, Fernandes acted as the historical consultant for the film Balibo based on the 1975 events surrounding the murders of the Balibo Five and Roger East.
 Although the film credits Jill Jolliffe’s book ‘’Cover-Up’’ as the basis for the script, Fernandes undertook significant rewrites in order to maintain historical accuracy and refocus on events that occurred in East Timor instead of Australia.

 Fernandes has undertaken extensive work with various Australian politicians.
 For example, he has often pursued issues with Senator Nick Xenophon, who is leader of NXT in the Australian Senate.
 Writing in the Sydney Morning Herald on the 40th anniversary of the Balibo Five murders, Fernandes and Xenophon outlined Australia's history of complicity with Indonesia:

 Fernandes also co-authored a submission to the Independent National Security Legislation Monitor regarding the suppression of investigative journalism under legislative changes to the Australian Security Intelligence Organisation Act.
-Their work on this received media attention.